mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 To save us some work, let's pick a simpler problem.
 We'll check if a number written in binary is even.

-A few examples (number with a "b" suffix are in binary):
+A few examples (numbers with a "b" suffix are in binary):

     Input       Output
     ========================